Fabrice Reuperné

-Fabrice Reuperne (born September 18, 1975 in Saint-Pierre, Martinique) is a footballer, who currently plays in Golden Star.
+Fabrice Reuperne (born September 18, 1975) is a Martiniquais former footballer.

 Reuperne played for the Martinique national football team at the 2002 CONCACAF Gold Cup finals, helping the team reach the quarterfinals.

 At the 2013 CONCACAF Gold Cup he scored the winning goal against Canada in Martinique's opening match, a long range blast in the 93rd minute.

 Personal life

 Reuperné is the father of the Martinique international footballer Enrick Reuperné.